 MODERN DOMESTIC COOKERY.
-Founded on Principles of Economy and Practical Knowledge.
-New Edition, Woodcuts.
+Founded on Principles of

+Economy and Practical Knowledge.
+New Edition.
+Woodcuts.
 Fcap.
 8vo.
 5s.

 MONGREDIEN'S (Augustus) Trees and Shrubs for English Plantation.
+A Selection and Description of the most Ornamental Plantation.
 A Selection and Description of the most Ornamental which will flourish in the open air in our climate.
 With Classified Lists.
-With 30 Illustrations.
+With 30 illustrations.
 8vo.
 16s.

 MOORE'S (THOMAS) Life and Letters of Lord Byron.
-CabinetEdition.
+Edition.
 With Plates.
 6 Vols.
 Fcap.
 8vo.
 18s.; or Popular Edition, with Portraits.
 Royal 8vo.
 9s.

-MOTLEY'S (J. L.) History of the United Netherlands: from the .
+MOTLEY'S (J. L.) History of the United Netherlands: from the

 Death of William the Silent to the Twelve Years' Truce, 1609.
 Library Edition.
-Portraits.
-4 Vols.
+Portraits, 4 Vols.
 8vo.
 60s.
-Or Cabinet Edition, 4 Vols.
-Post 8vo.
+Or Cabmet Edition, 4 Vols.
+Post Svo.
 6s. each.

-MOUHOT'S (Line) Siam, Cambojia, and Lao; a Narrative of eoveries.
+MOUHOT'S (HERRI) Siam, Cambojia, and Lao; a Narrative of Travels and Discoveries.
 Illustrations.
 2 vols.
 8vo.

-B.) Treatise on Predestination.
+MOZLEY'S (REV. J. B.) Treatise on Predestination.
 8vo.
-14s.
-Doctrine of Baptismal Regeneration.
+Primitive Doctrine of Baptismal Regeneration.
 8vo.
 7s.6d.

-L) Pen and Pencil Sketches in India.
+MUNDYS (GENERAL) Pen and Pencil Sketches Third Edition.
 Plates.
 Post 8vo.
 7s.
 6d.

-SIR THOMAS) Life and Letters.
-By the Rev. ost 8vo.
+MUNRO'S (GENERAL SIE THOMAS) Life and Letters.
+By the REV.

+G. R.GLEIG.
+Post 8vo.
 3s.
 6d.

-RODERICK) Russia in Europe and the Ural th Coloured Maps, &c.
+MURCHISON'S (SIR RODERICK) Russia in Europe and the Ural Mountains.
+With Coloured Maps, &c.
 2 Vols.
 4to.
-51.5s.
+51. 5s.

-aria; or, a History of the Oldest Rocks con-Remains.
+Siluria; or, a History of the Oldest Rocks comtaining Organic Remains.
 Fourth Edition.
 Map and Plates.
 8vo.
 30s.

-AY READING.
-Containing: LLESMERE.
-6d.
+MURRAY'S RAILWAY READING.
+Containing:-